PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 In memory this would look something like this.

-![]
+![] TODO

 # Getting Input
-We can get input much like python by using C's `scanf` function.
+We can get input much like Python by using C's `scanf` function.

 Make a new C file using touch.